UOIG History

 Most recently, the group has been able to obtain S&P CapitalIQ financial software within its office.
 The software has enabled members to better screen securities, follow market trends and news, and has aided in the overall research process.

 The UOIG has come a long way from its single portfolio and few members.
-Armed with three portfolios, a management team, a CapitalIQ subscription, and over $2,000,000 under management, the group has transformed in many ways over the past twenty-four years.
+Armed with two portfolios, a management team, a CapitalIQ subscription, and over $2,000,000 under management, the group has transformed in many ways over the past twenty-four years.
 A large determinant to this success lies within its membership and mentoring program.
 Group members are successful individuals with a strong intellectual curiosity, the ability to think outside the box, and the discipline to stay focused and motivated during both bull and bear markets.
 More importantly, the UOIG has learned to invest in its people, teaching communication and leadership skills that will have a lasting effect on its members’ future careers.